 Member, U.S. Preventive Services Task Force

-Alex R. Kemper, M.D., M.P.H., M.S., is a board-certified pediatrician and professor of pediatrics at Duke University Medical School.
-He also serves as the associate division chief for research in the Division of Children's Primary Care at Duke University.
+Alex R. Kemper, M.D., M.P.H., M.S., is a board-certified pediatrician and chief of the Division of Ambulatory Pediatrics at Nationwide Children’s Hospital.

 Dr. Kemper's clinical and research interests include improving the quality of care that children receive by strengthening the linkages between primary care, specialty care, and public health services.
 He has studied a wide array of preventive services, including the prevention of amblyopia, the early detection and treatment of lead poisoning, and newborn screening.